 In addition to these internationally accepted ISO standards, national standards including the American ASTM standard, the European EN standard, the Japanese JIS standard and the Chinese GB/T standard are also applied internationally.
 For specialized fields of application, i.e. aerospace, additional specific standards may be important or required.

-Important characteristics of tensile testing on metals to ISO 6892-1 include:
+Important characteristic values related to tensile testing on metals according to ISO 6892-1 include:

 - The yield point; more accurately the upper and lower yield point (ReH and ReL)